Tag: technology

 changed_when: true

-Then we have to create the instance, for this we can use the collection.
+Then we have to create the instance.
+For this we can use the collection.
 I’m printing out the IP as I will add that to my domain.
 This is where we also add the instance to the inventory for the next play.

 YAML